miloserdev/openbmc/meta-raspberrypi/docs/extra-build-config.md

 GPIO pin for gpio-ir is set to 18 and the pin for gpio-ir-tx is 17.
 Both pins can be easily changed by modifying variables `GPIO_IR` and `GPIO_IR_TX`.

-## Enable gpio-shutdown

-When using device tree kernels, set this variable to enable gpio-shutdown:

-    ENABLE_GPIO_SHUTDOWN = "1"

-This will add the corresponding device tree overlay to config.txt and include the gpio-keys kernel module in the image.
-If System V init is used, additional mapping is applied to bind the button event to shutdown command.
-Systemd init should handle the event out of the box.

-By default the feature uses gpio pin 3 (except RPi 1 Model B rev 1 enumerates the pin as gpio 1).
-This conflicts with the I2C bus.
-If you set `ENABLE_I2C` to `1` or enabled `PiTFT` support, or otherwise want to use another pin, use `GPIO_SHUTDOWN_PIN` to assign another pin.
-Example using gpio pin 25:

-     GPIO_SHUTDOWN_PIN = "25"

-## Enable One-Wire Interface

-One-wire is a single-wire communication bus typically used to connect sensors to the RaspberryPi.
-The Raspberry Pi supports one-wire on any GPIO pin, but the default is GPIO 4.
-To enable the one-wire interface explicitly set it in `local.conf`

-    ENABLE_W1 = "1"

-Once discovery is complete you can list the devices that your Raspberry Pi has discovered via all 1-Wire busses check the interface with this command

-`ls /sys/bus/w1/devices/`

 ## Manual additions to config.txt

 The `RPI_EXTRA_CONFIG` variable can be used to manually add additional lines to